michelf/php-smartypants/Readme.md

 Version numbers are of the form *major*.*minor*.*patch*.

-The public API of PHP Markdown consist of the two parser classes `SmartyPants` and `SmartyPantsTypoGrapher`, their constructors, the `transform` and `defaultTransform` functions and their configuration variables.
+The public API of PHP Markdown consist of the two parser classes `SmartyPants` and `SmartyPantsTypographer`, their constructors, the `transform` and `defaultTransform` functions.
 The public API is stable for a given major version number.
 It might get additions when the minor version number increments.

-Public and protected members are public API.
+Public members are the public API.
+Protected members are not: while subclassing the parser might be useful in some case, generally its done to change how things works, most often in a way that requires specific knowleadge of the internals.
+I don't want to discourage such hacks, hence why most members are protected, but I can't guarenty that new versions change the internals.

 Bugs